 If you are having side effects from using sleeping pills or if you know someone who is experiencing difficulties, it is vital to get help.
 Any form of substance abuse disorder can have long-lasting consequences on your physical and psychological health.
 For example, the long-term effect of using sleeping pills is insomnia, which occurs when you cannot get any sleep at all.

-Granite Recovery Center is the ideal place for you to get rehabilitation services.
+Granite Recovery Centers is the ideal place for you to get rehabilitation services.
 We have been helping individuals overcome substance use disorder for over 10 years, transforming the lives of drug-dependent adults around the country.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 We offer the following rehab services:

 - Exclusive residential addiction centers in New Hampshire – They include Green Mountain Treatment Center, Granite House, and New Freedom Academy in Effingham, Derry, and Canterbury, respectively.
 These facilities offer residential detox programs, structured client schedules, evidence-based clinical therapies, and discharge planning.